timotejroiko/wetf/README.md

 In addition, **Wetf** is fast, [stupid fast](#benchmark), it was designed for absolute performance and tries to squeeze every inch of juice out of the JS engine.

-**Wetf** is pronounced "wet fork" or "wet-the-fuck" and stands for "Wetf Es Truly Fast" (or "Wet Extra Terrestrial Format" if you prefer).
+**Wetf** is pronounced "wet-the-fuck" and stands for "Wetf Es Truly Fast" (or "Wet Extra Terrestrial Format" if you prefer).

 ## Installation